JohnnyRacket/topography-css/README.md

 There are two key concepts in this library:
 - **input**: something the user will input into, i.e. a text input or a button
-- **element**: a div that is tangible and not just for styling, this will be like a card holding text or anything that needs styling inherited
+- **element**: a div that is tangible (i.e. visually shows on screen), this will be like a card holding text or anything that needs styling inherited

 There are 3 main theme concepts in this library:
 - **light**: a light theme